-Within the natural woodland buffer the following restrictions shall apply between fifty (50) and one hundred (100) feet (measured horizontally) of the Reference Line.
+Within the natural woodland buffer, the following restrictions shall apply between fifty (50) and one hundred (100) feet (measured horizontally) of the Reference Line.

 - 1. Existing natural woodland buffers must be maintained. - 2.
 Dead, diseased, hazardous or unsafe trees, saplings, shrubs, or ground cover may be removed.
 Fallen trees may also be removed.
 Removal of lateral limbs of no more than fifty (50) percent of a tree's total height will be permitted. - 3.
-Between fifty (50) and one-hundred (100) feet of the Reference Line, existing trees with a diameter of six inches or greater, other than those considered hazardous to the home or cleared under other conditions of this article, may be removed when replaced by a quantity of trees totaling the diameter of the tree removed.
-Replacement trees are not to be less than one and a half (1 1/2) inch-diameter (i.e., four 1 1/2" trees may replace one 6" tree).
-Diameter shall be measured at a height of three feet from the base of the tree.
-The replacement trees may be placed anywhere within one-hundred (100) feet of the Reference Line. - 4.
-Removal of these trees with a diameter of six inches or greater is permitted to clear an opening for building construction, accessory structures, septic systems, roadways, pathways, and parking areas.
+Between fifty (50) and one-hundred (100) feet of the Reference Line, existing trees with a diameter of two inches or greater are considered protected.
+Only trees that pose a hazard to the home, are dead, diseased or dying may be removed with approval of the Planning Department. - 4.
+Removal of these trees with a diameter of two inches or greater is permitted to clear an opening for building construction, accessory structures, septic systems, roadways, pathways, and parking areas.
 The establishment of turf grass in this area is permitted.